tommynueve/lauchitroca/README.md

 ### Features

 Find all the hidden words based on a set of given letters.
-Selected the letters and click send to attempt a guess.
+Select the letters and click send to attempt a guess.
 Click an already selected letter to unselected it.

 ### Performance